 Models based on a mathematical analysis of a given situation result in expressions which can be incorporated into reletively simple computer programs.
-The disadvantage of this approach is that the situation ordiend usually represents a gross over simplification of the usher environment and hence the results tobalined are scenarios suspect.
-The alternative approach, a fully incorporation without any site on approachale amount of time to num.
+The disadvantage of this approach is that the situation modeled usually represents a gross over simplification of the usher environment and hence the results holding are scenarios suspect.
+The alternative approach, a fully incorporation without any site an approxibile amount of time to num.

-Tartific noise arises from the combination of noise levels generated by individual vehicles in tartific streams.
-The noise level detected by an observe from a single vehicle will depend mainly upon vehicle velocity, type and the ground cover.
-Noise levels from a stream of tartific will depend upon the composition of the tartific stream of the headway distibutions within that stream.
+Taffic noise arises from the combination of noise levels generated by individual vehicles in traffic streams.
+The noise level detected by an observer from a single vehicle will depend mainly upon vehicle velocity, type and the ground cover.
+Noise levels from a stream of traffic will depend upon the composition of the traffic scream of the headway distibutions within that stream.
 To simulate this noise source, computer models have been developed using the following techniques.

 The traffic stream is usually simulated by More Carlo methods in one of two ways [1].
 The first is the "andom snapshot" method where a distribution of vehicles is generated in front of the recoiver and the instantenous level is calculated.
-(The distance between successive vehicles in a traffic stream has been front of the organized exponential distribution successive distributions are then generated independently of al others.
+(The distance between successive vehicles in a traffic stream has been front of the organized exponential distribution Successive distributions are then generated independently of al others.